Effective Pizza Marketing Ideas for Independent Pizzeria Owners and Small Chains

 You want to ensure that your pizzeria appears online and the basic NAP information (Name, Address Phone number) is correct for your business in the major local directories. we often see new client listings that are incomplete or incorrect.
 That confuses customers and the search engines, which can lower your online visibility.

-With the millennial audience, plastic punch cards simply do not work anymore.
-Create a digital rewards program for your loyal customers that is simple for them to checkin at each visit, earn rewards and redeem rewards.
+With the Millennial audience, plastic punch cards simply do not work anymore.
+Create a digital rewards program for your loyal customers that is simple for them to checkin- at each visit, earn rewards and redeem rewards.
 Apart from relieving the need for customers to physically carry the cards, it is cost effective for the business by eliminating expensive plastic printing costs and maintenance.

 A “custom” loyalty program branded for the restaurant is much better than marketplace loyalty programs such as Belly or Spring.
 And unlike 3rd-party vendors, you own the program and keep all the proceeds.

-With your own custom loyalty program, you have full access to customer information that you can remarket easily.
+With your own custom loyalty program, you have full access to customer information that you can re-market easily.
 Avoid the 3rd party marketplace loyalty programs where you have restricted access to your customer information and often higher marketing costs.

 Need help with developing a custom loyalty program for your business?
 Request Info »

-7. Segment email list
+7. Segment Email Lists

-Building a customer email list is one of the most effective and inexpensive ways for pizza shops to connect with their customers effectively and remarket them.
+Building a customer email list is one of the most effective and inexpensive ways for pizza shops to connect with their customers effectively and re-market to them.
 The key to engagement and conversion is to nurture the email list using relevant content to ensure high open rates and click thru rates.